 The “Flame of Hope”

 The Torch Run consists of a series of local runs that take place across the state during the week preceding the SOND State Summer Games.
-The Torch Run will kick off in Bismarck at the State Capital and culminates with the arrival of the torch at the State Summer Games Opening Ceremony.
+Six runs will be held before the event culminates with the arrival of the torch at the State Summer Games Opening Ceremony.

 Supporting the LETR® shows the community that you support our law enforcement heroes and care about our friends and neighbors who participate in Special Olympics.